 Individuals cannot influence the passing of time.
 Decisions they make, however, can have an enormous influence on the avoidance of disciplinary infractions.

 - Based on the appropriate Program Statement, what custody and security score do you anticipate administrators will assign you?

 - Based on the appropriate Program Statement, describe reasons you may have for wanting to serve your sentence in a specific institution.

 - How will your life change if administrators miscalculate your custody and classification score?

-- Describe the steps you’re taking now to minimize the prospects of a miscalculated custody and classification score?
+- Describe your steps to minimize the prospects of a miscalculated custody and classification score.